kosztkas/kvmadmingui/README.md

 # kvmadmingui
-GUI for the kvmadmin utility built with Powershell
+GUI for the kvmadmin utility built with Powershell + Windows Forms